ngsxfem/ngsxfem/INSTALLATION.md

 export PYTHONPATH=${BASEDIR}/inst/`python3 -c "from distutils.sysconfig import get_python_lib; print(get_python_lib(1,0,''))"`
 ```

-#### 4. Fix of potential issues
+#### 2. Troubleshooting

-If you have compiling problems or at run time some NGSolve symbols are not found, it may be (happened in some configurations) that the NGSolve compiler and linker wrapper `ngscxx` and `ngsld` were not used.
-In this case you may add
+If you have problems compiling problems or at run time some `NGSolve` symbols are not found, it may be (happened in some configurations) that the `NGSolve` compiler and linker wrapper `ngscxx` and `ngsld` were not used.
+In this case you may want to add

 ``` {.shell}
 -DCMAKE_CXX_COMPILER=ngscxx -DCMAKE_LINKER=ngsld